AmeerD/AmeerD.github.io/_pages/about.md

   - /about.html
 ---

 **Note: I am currently on the job market for positions starting in Fall 2026/Winter 2027.
-I'm conducting a small search for junior faculty  positions and a broader search for postdoc opportunities.**
+I'm conducting a small search for junior faculty  positions and a broader search for postdoc opportunities.
+If you know of any positions that may be a good match, please do share!**

 Hello, my name is Ameer.
 I am a fourth-year PhD Candidate in the Department of Biostatistics at the University of Washington supervised by Professors Daniela Witten and Jon Wakefield.
 My research focuses on developing strategies for selective inference and predictive model uncertainty quantification that are applicable in complex data settings and/or with small sample sizes.
 I also actively work on collaborative projects in demography and global development that aim to estimate various population indicators (e.g., mortality, fertility, and school completion rates) at national and subnational levels.